Grandma Mae’s Country Naturals Dog Food Review

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the peas, lentils, chickpeas and alfalfa meal, this looks like the profile of a kibble containing a notable amount of meat.

-Grandma Mae’s Country Naturals Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.
+Grandma Mae’s Country Naturals Grain Free is a dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Has Grandma Mae’s Dog Food Been Recalled?